 This section lets Genie know which Multiple Procedure rule to employ when invoicing to this Account Holder

 As of Genie version 8.6.8, the WorkCover Online section will appear in the Account Holder window for all organisation.
-For more information, please refer to the WorkCover Online section of the Genie manual.
+For more information, please refer to the WorkCover Online section of our Workcover article.

 - The Account Holder records for Medicare and DVA are special cases.
 They should already be present in the Account Holders list.
 For these records the names must always be Medicare and Dept of Veterans Affairs respectively.
 Any change to this can cause problems with your invoicing and financial reporting.
 It is also important that no new account holder records are created with the same names.